russelltheprogrammer/javascript-calculator/README.md

 # Link to Javascript Calculator In Process --> [Javascript Calculator](http://russelltheprogrammer.github.io/javascript-calculator/)

-Note: This project was done for the FCC curriculum for the Front End Libraries Certificate so sometimes there are more divs than needed to pass the tests.
+Note: This project was done for the FCC curriculum for the Front End Libraries Certificate so sometimes there is extra code needed to pass the tests.

 # Getting Started with Create React App